rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.7 and later
     </p>
     <dd>
-        Rancher Enterprise, or Rancher Prime, is a new edition of the commercial enterprise offering built on the same source code.
+        Also known as Rancher Prime; a new edition of the commercial enterprise offering built on the same source code.
 Installation assets are hosted on a trusted registry owned and managed by Rancher, with additional value coming from security assurances, extended lifecycles, access to focused architectures, and Kubernetes advisories.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Rancher Prime</i>